stacks-network/stacks/light-clients.md

 ---
-title: Blockstack DNS for Resource-Limited Computers
+title: Light Clients
-description: Understand how fast-bootstrapping and lightweight name verification works.
+description: Learn about fast bootstrapping and lightweight name verification
+image: computer.jpg
+next: faq
 ---

 Each Blockstack DNS node maintains a 100% replica of all names and name records.
 To do so, it must continuously crawl the underlying blockchain to discover more name operations.
 While this is acceptable for desktops and servers with an "always-on" Internet connection, it may not be suitable for laptops and mobile devices where bandwidth, connectivity, and power are limited.